Katharine Hepburn Beats the Jungle with Bogie & Bacall & Proves that Middle-Aged Actresses Rock. From 1951, it's The African Queen.

 Somehow, Hepburn found the bright side of the situation, expressing how fortunate it was that her ant bites wouldn’t be visible on camera, thanks to the frequently high necklines and long sleeves of her costuming.

-Humphrey Bogart on the other hand, pretty sick and tired of jungle living by this time, found Kate’s eternal optimism irritating:
+Humphrey Bogart, sick and tired of jungle living by this time, found Kate’s eternal optimism irritating:

 “Damn Hepburn!
 Damn her, she’s so cheerful.
 She’s got ants in her pants, mildew in her shoes, and she’s still cheerful.
 I build a solid wall of whiskey between me and the bugs.
 She doesn’t drink, and she breezes through it all as if it were a weekend in Connecticut!’”